 Now that you have figured out what you like learn as much as you can about that field.
 Google it or talk to someone in the same field and understand the correct approach to move forward.

 There are a lot of several courses and even a large number of colleges where your low marks in board exams won’t even matter.
 So research about such colleges and start preparing for their entrance exams.
 Apply before it’s too late.
 You don’t want to miss their deadline to apply just because you were busy moping about your boards.

 This is the last thing I would suggest you do.
 Go for re-evaluation only when you are sure you have done better and that you deserve more marks then you have been allotted.
 And also if you feel that your career option requires you to score well then I suggest you apply for re-exam.

 CBSE does offer you a choice to write the exam again even after you passed your first exam.
 But keep in mind that your old score will be wiped out and your new score will be considered in the future.
 So go for re-exam only if you are sure you can upgrade your score.

 So, while you are in a tough spot and might feel that your life is over let me be the one to assure you that it hasn’t even started.
+Life after 12th board result can be anything you want it to be.
 There are better and beautiful things to come.
 So, don’t lose that hope and just move forward.
 Life is a beautiful journey to and your board score is just a tiny bump in the road.